cfe-lab/MiCall/README.md

 #### You need to stop what's currently running and handle an older run ####

-Stop the monitor.
+Stop Monitor.
 In Kive, stop the processing tasks that you need to clear out, but don't remove them; the progress you've already made can be reused later when revisiting these tasks later.
 Now, do the manipulations you need to do as in the above case to make Monitor deal with your desired run first.
 Restart Monitor.